JakeDucati/dmx-web-controller/README.md

 ## Supported Adapters
 - USB to DMX adapter with FTDI chip

+## IMPORTANT
+- running with Node requires the Visual Studio "Desktop development with C++" workload to be installed.

 Currently there is not a release of this because it is not functional yet.